Ouali-Alami/billing-service/README.md

 #BILLING-SERVICE

-**billing-service** is a sample service to learn how:
+Welcome to my project! 🎉 Here  a sample project to learn how:

+the microservices architecture
-to manage the billing-service configuration with *VAULT* *CONSUL* and *SPRING CONFIG* to manage the key/values of *VAULT* and *CONSUL* to understand the microservices architecture
+to manage a spring app(service) configuration with *VAULT* *CONSUL* and *SPRING CONFIG* to manage the key/values of *VAULT* and *CONSUL*

 ## Design